sureshsarda/sureshsarda.github.io/content/posts/2019-09-28-creating-your-first-docker-image.md

 date: "2019-09-28T10:00:00Z"
 description: Learn to create a Docker container in less than 60 seconds.
 share: true
 tags:
   - docker
   - python
-    - devops
-    - containers
 title: Create your first Docker container
-thumbnail: '/assets/images/overlay/rinson-chory-2vPGGOU-wLA-unsplash.jpg'
+thumbnail: "/assets/images/overlay/rinson-chory-2vPGGOU-wLA-unsplash.jpg"
 ---

 > Part 1 of a multi-part essay on configuring Docker in production.

 ## Prerequisites

 1. You have Docker installed ([See instructions to install](https://docs.docker.com/install/linux/docker-ce/ubuntu/))
 2. (Optional) You know to to deploy a Flask application using command line